-“A little less than 50 percent of chronic subdural hematomas are associated with some form of trauma,” says Kangmin Daniel Lee, MD, a neurosurgeon with North Jersey Brain & Spine Center.
+“A little less than 50 percent of chronic subdural hematomas are associated with some form of trauma,” says Kangmin Daniel Lee, MD, a neurosurgeon with New Jersey Brain and Spine.

 “On occasion the type of trauma is actually quite trivial — whether it is a slight bump against a wall or a ground level fall.

 “I have even heard of subdural hematomas occurring in the elderly just from stepping off of a sidewalk.

 “The central point is that it does not take a lot of change in momentum to create the acceleration and deceleration necessary to tear a bridging vein.